Solo Travel – Lisbon Travel Guide For The Independent Woman

 The 16th-century Tower of Belem in Lisbon is listed as a UNESCO World Heritage Site

-Lisbon enjoyed a time of prosperity until the mid-18th century when the earthquake of 1755 destroyed most of the city except for one area – Alfama.
-And here’s why this is interesting: first, the earthquake was on All Saints’ Day on November 1, and second, Alfama was the neighborhood where prostitutes, thieves, and other “undesirables” lived.
+First, the earthquake was on All Saints’ Day on November 1, and second, Alfama was the neighborhood where prostitutes, thieves, and other “undesirables” lived.
 The only part of Lisbon left standing on a day of religious significance was the neighborhood of ill repute.

-Top things to do in Lisbon
+Top 5 things to do in Lisbon alone

 Typical square in Lisbon

-Lisbon walking tours
+1. Lisbon walking tours

 When you walk around Lisbon, be on the lookout for Fernando Pessoa, the most influential poet you’ve never heard of.
-It’s fun to find sightings of him throughout the city in statues, paintings, and pictures.
+It’s fun to find sightings of him throughout the city among statues, paintings, and pictures.
 The best known is a statue of him sitting in front of his favorite haunt, A Brasileira.

 Learn about the Carnation Revolution, where a dictator was overthrown by a peaceful protest of people carrying red carnations, and about the anti-seismic rebuilding of Lisbon after the great earthquake.
 The city has an incredibly rich and full history when you scratch beneath the surface, and that’s easier to do with an experienced guide.

-Things to do in Alfama and Graça
+2. Things to do in Alfama and Graça

 Alfama is one of the most picturesque areas of Lisbon.